 Out of the qualities that directly affect the effectiveness of a stump grinder, the cutting range is likely the most important.
 That said, grinding down a stump actually requires consideration of cutting the stump both above and below ground.
 While it may seem more of aesthetic consideration, it is also important to remember that numerous species of tree with an intact root structure will simply start to regrow.
-As such, not only do you need the stump grinder to cut through the part of the tree you can see, it also needs to be able to go underground to ensure that the tree’s root structure does not remain intact.

 The cutting range of a stump grinder is determined by two grade, the first of which is the above grade.
 The above grade refers to the maximum height that a stump grinder can cut into safely, though this is actually the less relevant cutting grade.
 This has more to do with the fact that you can ensure that the stump itself falls within the above grade with other tools.
 Basically, if the stump is a bit above the cutting grade of a stump grinder, you can always take a chainsaw and lower the stump enough to be ground down.
 You cannot do the same thing with a stump grinder’s other cutting grade though.
 Regardless, it is still important to get a stump grinder with an above grade that is around 12” or more to prevent you from having to make a riskier cut with the chainsaw.